RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

 Dedicated models for time series anomaly prediction (AP) are scarce.
-Many existing works focus on anomaly precursor identification rather than predicting the specific timing of future anomalies, making them unsuitable for direct comparison.
-Consequently, we select FCM, which explicitly handles future anomaly prediction, as our primary direct baseline.
-Furthermore, to establish a more comprehensive performance benchmark, we adopt a hybrid Forecast-then-Detect setup, inspired by A2P\cite{park2025a2p}.
-We construct these hybrid baselines by combining state-of-the-art (SOTA) models from both stages to ensure a rigorous comparison:\begin{itemize}\item Time Series Forecasting (TSF) Models: We select five representative SOTA models: Linear-based DLinear and NLinear\cite{zeng2023dlinear}, Transformer-based PatchTST\cite{nie2022tst}, TimesNet\cite{wu2022timesnet}, and iTransformer\cite{liu2023itransformer}.\item Anomaly Detection (AD) Models: We select two widely recognized models: Anomaly Transformer (AT)\cite{xu2022anomaly} and DCdetector (DC)\cite{yang2023dcdetector}.\end{itemize}
+Many existing works focus on identifying anomaly precursors rather than predicting the timing of future anomalies, making them unsuitable for direct comparison.
+Consequently, we select FCM\cite{zhao2024fcm} and A2P\cite{park2025a2p}, which predict future anomalies by future context modeling, as our primary direct baseline.
+Additionally, to establish a more comprehensive performance benchmark, we also compare our model with various combinations of existing forecasting models and anomaly detection models.
+For the forecasting models, we adopt five representative SOTA models: Linear-based DLinear and NLinear\cite{zeng2023dlinear}, Transformer-based PatchTST\cite{nie2022tst}, TimesNet\cite{wu2022timesnet}, and iTransformer\cite{liu2023itransformer}.
+Regarding anomaly detection models, we adopt two widely recognized models: Anomaly Transformer (AT)\cite{xu2022anomaly} and DCdetector (DC)\cite{yang2023dcdetector}.

-By creating all 10 (5 TSF $\times$ 2 AD) possible combinations, we provide a rigorous and comprehensive benchmark for evaluating RED-F.
+We avoid the widely-used Point Adjustment (PA) strategy, as it relies on the flawed assumption that detecting a single point within an anomalous segment constitutes a successful detection for the entire segment, which is unreasonable and unfairly\cite{wang2023d3r}.
+Consequently, we adopt the recently proposed Affiliated-F1-score (Aff-F1) as our primary performance metric.
+The Aff-F1 provides a more reasonable and robust evaluation.